|TITLE: PARTICIPATION IN STUDENT ACTIVITIES, CLUBS, AND ORGANIZATIONS|

 D. All students interested in developing a new organization must submit an application to the Office of Student Life for review and approval.
 In order to be recognized by the college, organizations must submit:

-a New Student Club Proposal with at least four (4) additional interested individuals that are registered as students with the college, and
+Consultation Request for New Student Organization with at least four (4) additional interested individuals that are registered as students with the college, and

 the name and contact information of a faculty/staff advisor.